Prometheus-X-association/t-ai-carisma/README.md

 ## Building instructions

-Checkout this repository and its submodules with:
+Checkout this repository and its submodule(s) with:

 ```bash
 git clone git@github.com:Prometheus-X-association/t-ai-carisma.git